 - Penalty fees for late-payments

-As with most rental agreements, a security deposit affords the new owner peace of mind in the event the seller damages the home during the rent-back period.
-Sena says that the parties typically hold the funds in an escrow account.
-The new owner conducts a final walkthrough at the end of the seller occupancy before releasing the security deposit back to the seller.
+- Security deposit: As with any rental agreement, a security deposit is a common request to protect the property owner – in this case, the buyer – in case the home is damaged by the renter.
+In a lease-back arrangement, Sena says that the parties typically hold the funds in an escrow account.
+The buyer will conduct a final walkthrough at the end of the seller’s occupancy before releasing the security deposit back to the seller.

-Repairs are tricker.
-What happens if the water heater stops working after the sale closes and you’re occupying the property?
+Repairs are more complicated.
+If the water heater stops working after the sale closes and the seller is occupying the property, who pays to fix it?
 In many residential lease situations, the owner is ultimately responsible for such repairs.
 But in a rent-back situation, your agreement may stipulate that you agree to return the home in the same condition as you took possession, which could place the responsibility on you.
 Study your rent-back agreement closely and understand your potential liability for unexpected home repairs before signing.

 Renting back your home could be the solution — if done right

-And if you’re in a competitive seller’s market, Sena reminds sellers not to be shy when asking for what they want.
-“Get [the rent] for as little as you can,” she says.
-And “write your contract exactly the way you need it to be.”
+In a competitive seller’s market, Sena advises sellers not to be shy about asking for what they want.
+“Write your contract exactly the way you need it to be,” she says.

-Header Image Source: (Alex Tan / Death to Stock)
+Header Image Source: (Alex Tan / Death to the Stock Photo)